yahoo/elide-doc/pages/guide/11-graphql.md

 set of arguments that either constrain the edges fetched from a relationship or supply data to a mutation:

 1. The **ids** parameter is a collection of node identifiers.
 It is used to select one or more nodes from a relationship.
-2. The **filter** parameter is used to build complex [RSQL](https://github.com/jirutka/rsql-parser) filter predicates that select zero or more nodes from a relationship.
+2. The **filter** parameter is used to build [RSQL](https://github.com/jirutka/rsql-parser) filter predicates that select zero or more nodes from a relationship.
 3. The **sort** parameter is used to order a relationship's edges by one or more node attributes.
 4. The parameters **offset** and **first** are used to paginate a relationship across multiple API requests.
 5. The **op** argument describes the operation to perform on the relationship.
-When not provided, this argument defaults to a FETCH operation—which simply reads the collection of edges.
+When not provided, this argument defaults to a FETCH operation which simply reads the collection of edges.
 6. The **data** parameter is provided for operations that mutate the collection (UPSERT and REPLACE), It contains a list of input objects that match the data type of the relationship.

 Entity attributes generally do not take arguments.
-However, attributes can be annotated as computed which allows the data model to define any number of arguments that are passed to the resolver of that attribute.

 #### Relationship Operations